2.3.17

 version 2016

-It's been 4 years and seen the drawings lose their luster of color rather like my favorite blue jeans.
+It's been 4 years, and I've seen the drawings lose their luster of color, much like my favorite blue jeans.
 I just had to go back into the series and BUFF it up one more time before I photographed the series again and put them all into protective UV glass & frames.

-Next on the 'to-do list, was to transform a damaged pencil drawing I did back in 2003.
-It took me several years to find this drawing when recently one of those helpful mercury retrogrades came to shine some starlight to find this old drawing tucked in between other old drawings.
+Next on the 'to-do list ' was to transform a damaged pencil drawing I did back in 2003.
+It took me several years to find this drawing, when recently one of those helpful mercury retrogrades came to shine some starlight to see this old drawing tucked in between other old drawings.
 I now have it framed and up in my NEW toilet room.

-The original drawing was on paper but decided to use charcoal and purple pastel so the drawing will be more dynamic.
-The purple shows up on the camera and screen as a beautiful blue, no matter how I tried to photograph and edit it...OHH well, it's mine for the keeping and for those who use my toilet room!
+The original drawing was on paper, but I decided to use charcoal and purple pastel, so the drawing will be more dynamic.
+The purple shows up on the camera and screen as a beautiful blue, no matter how I tried to photograph and edit it...Oh well, it's mine for the keeping and for those who use my bathroom!

 Toilet Inspirations by Minaz Jantz close-up